jschicht/RawCopy/readme.txt

 An optional directory listing mode.
 0 is no print.
 1 is detailed print.
 2 is basic print.
 If omitted it defaults to 0.
 Can be used in conjunction with any of the other parameters, however in order for this it is not possible to define FileNamePath with an MftRef.
 /WriteFSInfo:
 An optional boolean flag for writing a file with some volume information into VolInfo.txt in the defined output directory.
+/TcpSend
+An optional boolean flag for indicating that output should be sent over network.
+If this flag is set, then /OutputPath: value must be IP:PORT or DOMAIN:PORT

 This tool will let you copy files that usually are not accessible because the system has locked them.
 For instance the registry hives like SYSTEM and SAM.
 Or files inside the "System Volume Information".
 Or pagefile.sys.
 Or any file on the filesystem.